jacomyal/domino.js/_content.md

 Here, a module updates the property `prop` which dispatches events `event1` and `event2`.
 Hack `hack1` is triggered on `event1`, and hack `hack2` is triggered on `event2`.
 Finally, `hack1` dispatches `event3` and `hack2` dispatches `event4`.

-The problem here is that, with a classic synchronous events management system, `event3` would be triggered **before** `event2`, when it is expected to be triggered "earlier".
+The problem here is that, with a classic synchronous events management system, `event3` would be dispatched **before** `event2`, when it is expected to be triggered "later".

-**Hopefully, *domino.js*'s main loop resolves this issue** by executing the previous events chain as following:
+**The *domino.js*'s main loop resolves this issue** by executing the previous events chain as following:

 ```
 (module) -> updateProp -> event1, event2 -> hack1, hack2 -> event3, event4